zerotropism/chatbot/README.md

 ### setup
 * get last `chatbot` repo update,
-* if to be installed on vm or instance, from local `scp` repo to target (usually pointing at `/home/ubuntu/chatbot/`),
+* if to be installed on vm or instance: from local `scp` repo to target (usually pointing at `/home/os/chatbot/`),
-* from the target folder, install necessary requirements and train:
+* from the target folder, install necessary requirements and deploy:
 ```bash
 bash ./deploy.sh
 ```
+It will setup a download and setup a bunch of requirements and will train your model then saved in `.../chatbot/models/` folder.

 ### run
 * open a first terminal and enter following commands: